basis-point/jupyter-examples/README.md

 # Ultimate Forward Rate term structure example

 This repository contains examples how to build different flavours of the Dutch regulatory curve using the functionality available in the open source library QuantLib.
-More info about QuantLib can be found [here](https://www.quantlib.org/)
+More info about QuantLib can be found [here](https://www.quantlib.org/).

+## License
+This software is licensed under the Apache 2 license.
+See the [LICENSE](LICENSE) file for details.